 A lot of people visiting Vilnius or any of the Baltic capitals (Vilnius, Riga, Tallinn) usually choose to visit two cities or all three of them.
-These capitals are quite close to each other and not too big, so you can easily visit three different cities in one trip.
-You can also meet many travellers going from Vilnius to Riga to Tallinn or the other way around and exchange tips and recommendations.
+These capitals are quite close to each other and not too big, so you can easily visit all three different cities in one trip.
+You can also meet many travellers going from Vilnius to Riga to Tallinn or the other way around and exchange tips and recommendations on things to do.
 One of the most common questions we get from our travellers is how to get from Vilnius to Riga.
-Here are a few ways:
+Here are a few ways to choose from:

 - The cheapest way to get to Riga from Vilnius – by bus